ds12a/blog/_posts/2022-05-22-Github-Codespaces!!!.md

 ![Upon opening](../img/2022-05-22-Github-Codespaces!!!/Codespace.png)

 Perfect!
 This is exactly what I had imagined when I first envisioned Codespaces.
-If I'm not mistaken, it's also using my favorite theme: Github Dark High Contrast!!!
+It looks just like VS Code.
+Also, if I'm not mistaken, it's also using my favorite theme: Github Dark High Contrast!!!
 The upload feature makes it easy to add files to repos and greatly sped up the writing of this post.
 Overall, I could not expect a better developer experience, especially with little setup.
 The upload feature makes it easy to add files to repos and greatly sped up the writing of this post.

 ![In use](../img/2022-05-22-Github-Codespaces!!!/Codespace2.png)